-The assessments within this section are usually on-demand, portfolio-based qualifications, which can take place at any time at a centre’s request.
+Functional Skills qualifications are on-demand qualifications, and assessments can take place at any time at a centre’s request.

-The candidate work is then submitted to be moderated (or examined in the case of Bookkeeping and Accounting) by an OCR examiner-moderator.
+Where external moderation is required, the candidate work is then submitted to be moderated by an OCR examiner-moderator.

 Once you have made your entries, you can carry out the assessment.
 Information about the assessment for each qualification can be found in the centre handbooks, which are available from the relevant qualification pages.

 Once your candidates have completed units of the qualification, you can claim for their unit or full awards by making a claim via Interchange.

 There are no specific deadlines for making certification claims; however, you must only make claims when you are confident the requirements for the unit have been met.